MBoemo/PartIII_SystemsBiology_MLpractical/README.md

 # Part III Systems Biology Machine Learning Practical

 As hardware and deep learning methods continue to improve, neural networks are now all around us.
 They impact our day-to-day lives in more ways than most people realise: As you read this sentence, there is a very good chance that a neural network is running on your wrist or in your pocket in order to make real-time predictions from data.
 In this practical, we will explore the the application of neural networks to wearable technology and healthcare by predicting abnormal heartbeats from electrocardogram (ECG) data.
-ECGs are available on devices such as the Apple Watch (https://support.apple.com/en-us/HT208955) and can be used to identify irregular heart rhythms (such as atrial fibrillation) which are a major risk factor for stroke.
+ECGs are available on devices from manufacturers such as Apple and Garmin and can be used to identify irregular heart rhythms (such as atrial fibrillation) which are a major risk factor for stroke.
 As we work through the practical, we will give special consideration to the engineering constraints we might have to contend with in order to detect an irregular heartbeat on a wearable device.

 # Outline and Outcomes